-Do I need income protection insurance if I’m under 30?
+Do I need income protection insurance?

-What is income protection insurance?
+What is income protection?

 Income protection is a type of insurance that gives you a fixed amount of money each month if you can’t work because of an injury or illness.

-How income protection insurance could help you
+How could income protection help?

 If you’re young and fit, you may not have thought about what could happen in the future if you stop earning a monthly pay cheque because you’re sick or injured and can’t work.